sguha-work/fc-wp/fc-wp-svn/trunk/README.md

 	* Well obviously you can, you just have to unzip all the files you got from purchased product inside "wp-content/plugins/fc-wp/assets/fc-assets/" folder replacing the existing files

 ### Upcoming features
+1. Chart type specific example data both XML and JSON
-1. Improvement in the UI
+2. Improvement in the UI

 ### Change-log
 1. Added the feature to have data from JSON/XML url.